Metroid Dread

-Metroid Dread (Note: Alternatively announced as Metroid 5) is a 2021 action-adventure game developed by MercurySteam and Nintendo EPD and published by Nintendo for the Nintendo Switch on October 8, 2021.
-It is the ninth main installment in the Metroid franchise, and is set after Metroid Fusion (2002).
+Metroid Dread (Note: Alternatively announced as Metroid 5) is a 2021 action-adventure game developed by MercurySteam and Nintendo EPD and published by Nintendo for the Nintendo Switch.
+Released on October 8, 2021, Dread is the ninth main Metroid game following Metroid: Other M (2010), and a sequel to Metroid Fusion (2002).
+It retains the side-scrolling gameplay of previous Metroid games and incorporates stealth elements.
 Players control the bounty hunter Samus Aran as she investigates the source of a mysterious transmission on the planet ZDR.
-It retains the side-scrolling gameplay of previous 2D Metroid games and incorporates stealth elements.

 The Metroid producer, Yoshio Sakamoto, conceived Dread for the Nintendo DS in the mid-2000s, but development ended due to technical limitations.
 Industry commentators expressed interest in a new 2D Metroid game, and listed Dread in their "most wanted" lists.
-After their work on Metroid: Samus Returns (2017), Sakamoto appointed MercurySteam to develop Dread, the first original side-scrolling Metroid game since Fusion.
+After their work on Metroid: Samus Returns (2017), Sakamoto appointed MercurySteam to develop Dread.
 It was announced at E3 2021.

 Metroid Dread was named one of the best games of 2021 by multiple outlets.
-At The Game Awards 2021, it received three nominations, including Game of the Year, winning for Best Action/Adventure Game.
+At the Game Awards 2021, it received two nominations, including Game of the Year and winning for Best Action/Adventure Game.
 It became the fastest-selling Metroid game in Japan, the UK and the US, and has sold more than three million copies, making it the best-selling Metroid game.
+A sequel, Metroid Ravenous, is scheduled to release in January 2027 for the Nintendo Switch 2.